chizzletaz/MSP2-TriviaQuiz/README.md

 ### **Typography**
 As a main font I've chosen Montserrat.
 This is a sans-serif typeface, which due to it's clarity and legibility, is good to use for the main text on all screen sizes.
-I've used this particular font to convey simplicity and minimalism and because I found this font to suit the game best.
+I've used this particular font to convey simplicity and minimalism and because I found this font suited the game best.

-For the title and game info indicators(level, score, etc) I've used the Josefin Sans font.
+For the titles and game info indicators(level, score, etc) I've used the Josefin Sans font.
 This is also a sans-serif typeface, which is geometric, elegant, with a vintage feeling.
-I liked the contrast between the typefaces.
+I like the contrast between the typefaces.

 # **Features**

 ## **Existing Features**
 **All pages:**
-Responsiveness - allows users to play the game on different devices.
+Responsiveness allows users to play the game on different devices.

 **Landing page:**
 - A button that opens a modal, where users can choose a game mode and start playing.